Transcript: Food Sources of Perfluorochemicals

 Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.

 What about perfluorochemicals, another persistent industrial pollutant, recently linked to thyroid disease?

 Though the highest levels were found in the United States, China comes in #2.
 Where is exposure coming from?
-A little in dust and drinking water, but overwhelmingly meat, and fish, though of course our infants get it from us.
+A little in dust and drinking water, but overwhelmingly meat and fish—though, of course, our infants get it mostly from us.

-And for those aching for a little hexochlorobenzene, it’s conveniently packaged in the same foods.
+And for those aching for a little hexochlorobenzene, it’s conveniently packaged in these same foods.

 How do these chemicals get into our food supply?
-We’ve so polluted our planet, now it just comes down in the rain and can concentrate their way up the foods chain.
+We’ve so polluted our planet, now it just comes down in the rain, and can concentrate their way up the food chain.

-8 different pesticides were recently reported contaminating the snow packed tips of the rocky mountains.
-If they’re contaminated, then every where’s contaminated, so the best we can do is eat as low on the food chain as possible, plant foods, preferably organic.
+So, the best we can do is eat as low on the food chain as possible—plant foods, preferably organic.